-The Head of Inclusion/SENDCo will consider all of the information gathered from within the school about the student's progress, alongside national data and expectations of progress.
+The SENDco will consider all of the information gathered from within the school about the student's progress, alongside national data and expectations of progress.
 This should include high quality and accurate formative assessment.
 In order to support the assessment process.
 Subject Specialists will provide clear evidence of adaptations, differentiation and will detail the student's response to these adjustments.